seejwy/skapi-doc/database/README.md

 ```

 :::warning Note
-Note that when deleting multiple records, the promise will return with success immediately, but the deleted records may take some time to be reflected in the database.
+When deleting multiple records, the promise will return success immediately, but it may take some time for the deleted records to be reflected in the database.
 :::